BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 This is `on` when you're within your tariff's off peak period, and `off` at all other times.
 This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).
 This will only be work if you're on a tariff with an off peak period.

+!!! warning

+    For intelligent tariffs, this sensor will only turn on during the standard off peak period.
+If you are wanting to know when extended off peak rates are available, you'll want to use the [is dispatching](./intelligent.md#is-dispatching) sensor.

 ## Smart Meter Entities

 If your account information doesn't determine you have a smart meter, then you will have the following entities in a disabled state.
 If you enable these entities, they might not work correctly in this scenario.